🎉Grand Opening: May 2026

 How long do dental veneers last?

+The lifespan of dental veneers depends on the type of material used, your oral hygiene habits, and lifestyle factors.
 Porcelain veneers may last between 10 and 15 years or longer with proper care, while composite veneers typically last around 5 to 7 years before they may need replacing or refurbishing.
 Factors such as teeth grinding, diet, and attendance at regular dental appointments can all influence how long your veneers remain in good condition.
+Your dentist can give you a more personalised indication of expected longevity based on your clinical situation.

 Are dental veneers painful?

 The veneer procedure is generally well tolerated.
 During tooth preparation, local anaesthetic is used to ensure you remain comfortable throughout.
-Some patients may experience mild sensitivity in the days following the procedure, but this usually settles within a short period.
+Some patients may experience mild sensitivity in the days following the procedure, particularly to hot or cold temperatures, but this usually settles within a short period.
+If you have any concerns about discomfort, your dentist can discuss options for managing sensitivity and ensuring your experience is as comfortable as possible.

 Can dental veneers be removed?